 Greenpeace is a global network of independent campaigning organizations that use peaceful protest and creative communication to expose global environmental problems and promote solutions that are essential to a green and peaceful future.

-The Graphic History Collective is a group of activists, artists, writers, and researchers interested in comics, history, and social change.
-They produce history projects in accessible formats to help people understand the roots of contemporary social issues.
-Their projects show that you don’t need a cape and a pair of tights to change the world.
-For more, visit www.graphichistorycollective.com.
+The Graphic History Collective is made up of activists, artists, writers, and researchers passionate about comics, history, and social change.
+They produce alternative histories—people’s histories—in an accessible format to help people understand the historical roots of contemporary social issues.

 Andaiye was a Guyanese social, political, and gender rights activist.
 She was an early member of the executive of the Working People’s Alliance, a founding member of the women’s development organization Red Thread in Guyana in 1986, and an executive member of the Caribbean Association for Feminist Research and Action.